AntonioVispi/Fancy_Augmentation_for_Classification/README.md

   │
   └── dataset.json
 ```
+## Note: It is advisable to view the contents of the .json file obtained in this last step to note the correspondence between the labels and the classes.
+This annotation will be useful in the inference phase of the trained StyleGAN3.
+Ex: AKIEC corresponds to label 0, BCC corresponds to label 1 etc...

 Now that the dataset is fully defined, let's move on to the training phase of [StyleGAN3](https://github.com/NVlabs/stylegan3.git).

 ```
 git clone https://github.com/NVlabs/stylegan3.git
 cd stylegan3
-conda env create -f environment.yml conda activate stylegan3
 ```
-Let's run the `dataset_tool.py`, which allows you to make all the images and all the labels in a format suitable for what StyleGAN 3 expects.
+Let's run the `dataset_tool.py`, which allows you to make all the images and all the labels in a format suitable for what StyleGAN3 expects.
 Adjust the desired resolution.
 In our case 1024x1024 pixels was used.
 ```
 python dataset_tool.py --source /.../Dataset_Training --dest /.../Output_dataset_tool --resolution 1024x1024
 ```
-In the path `/.../Output_dataset_tool` the final dataset will be saved to train the StyleGAN3.
+In the path `/.../Output_dataset_tool` the final dataset to train the StyleGAN3 will be saved.

 Now let's continue with the training of StyleGAN3 with `train.py`.
 The following block is used to start a new training from scratch.
 For more information about the training parameters consult the source: [StyleGAN3](https://github.com/NVlabs/stylegan3.git).